bragur/wideboard/README.md

 ### Would be fun

+* Use Grunt/Gulp
 * Move multiple items at once
 * Select item and get options for it (change color, fill, opacity, font, etc...)
+* Pen opacity
+* Hold shift for squares, circles and straight lines